 I use Arch Linux on a Penguin Pro.

-my startup scripts to use vim-like keybindings in
+my startup scripts to use vim-like keybindings in the terminal.
+Additionally, I

-set editing-mode vi can be added tobe
+set editing-mode vi can be added to

 ~/.inputrc to set the editing